Ethel Morrison: Back in Australia

-In January 1931 she played the title role of St John Ervine's The First Mrs Fraser, created by Marie Tempest, followed in January 1931 with a revival of Barrie's Mary Rose, as Mrs Morland, in February.
+In January 1931, she played the title role of St John Ervine's The First Mrs Fraser, created by Marie Tempest, followed in January 1931 with a revival of Barrie's Mary Rose, as Mrs Morland, in February.

-The cast then returned to Sydney to open with The First Mrs Fraser in March followed in May with Hastings Turner's comedy, The Spot on the Sun, co-starring with Ada Reeve.
+The cast then returned to Sydney to open in The First Mrs Fraser in March followed in May with Hastings Turner's comedy, The Spot on the Sun, co-starring with Ada Reeve.
 In June they took The First Mrs Fraser and Let Us Be Gay to her home town Wellington, New Zealand, followed by the Theatre Royal, Adelaide in August.
 The comedy A Warm Corner followed, Morrison playing Adela Corner who, like TV's Hyacinth Bucket, has visions of a high society future for herself and Charles Corner, her corn-plaster merchant husband.
-Noël Coward's Hay Fever followed for four nights at the end of August and the company moved to Melbourne with A Warm Corner, which ran for five weeks before moving to Sydney in October with Hay Fever, As Husbands Go with Iris Darbyshire, Frank Harvey and Harvey Adams, and in December 1931 Let Us Be Gay.
+Noël Coward's Hay Fever followed for four nights at the end of August and the company moved to Melbourne with A Warm Corner, which ran for five weeks before moving to Sydney in October in Hay Fever and As Husbands Go, and in December 1931 Let Us Be Gay.
 The company returned to Melbourne's King's Theatre with As Husbands Go which on 20 February 1932 they took to His Majesty's Theatre, Brisbane, followed by Let Us Be Gay, and The First Mrs Fraser, which on 12 or 14 March was Morrison's last appearance in Australia for the time being, leaving from Sydney by the Makura on 17 March.

 She returned to Australia by the Makura on 20 October 1934, joining Madge Elliott and Cyril Ritchard, for the Otto Harbach and Jerome Kern musical Roberta at His Majesty's Theatre, Melbourne, opening on 22 December 1934; High Jinks, and Our Miss Gibbs.
 Its Sydney season opened at Her Majesty's in March 1935.
 Her performance was praised.

-In 1936 she played in Emlyn Williams' Night Must Fall, in Brisbane, Sydney and Melbourne; remembered fondly years later.
-Other "stars" were Elaine Hamill and Lloyd Lamble.
-Morrison and Hamill (another "Kiwi") then joined a four-month tour of New Zealand with JCW, returning in August to play in Yes Madam, starring Charles Heslop.
-In November she left on the ship Orion for London, where she lived in Notting Hill.
+In 1936, she played in Emlyn Williams' Night Must Fall, in Brisbane, Sydney and Melbourne; remembered fondly years later.
+Morrison then joined a four-month tour of New Zealand with J. C. Williamson's, returning in August to play in Yes Madam, starring Charles Heslop.
+In November, she left on the ship Orion for London, where she lived in Notting Hill.

-In 1947 she returned to New Zealand, where she holidayed with her family for six months then returned to Sydney, where she died on 11 May 1951.
+In 1947, she returned to New Zealand, where she holidayed with her family for six months then returned to Sydney, where she died on 11 May 1951.